-Buying a condo doesn’t have to be intimidating.
-You just need to know the right questions to ask.
+Buying a condo doesn’t have to be intimidating when you know the right questions to ask about reserve funds.

 See how hiring professional home inspectors makes a difference.

-So what happens to the money in the reserve fund?
+So what happens to money in reserve funds?

-It’s usually separated from the annual operating account and invested.
-Most condominium corporations pick safe vehicles, like GICs or government bonds that don’t put the fund at high risk.
+It’s separated from the annual operating account and can be invested in low-risk vehicles like GICs or government bonds.

 Does my money get refunded if I leave?

 No, the fund belongs to the condominium corporation.
-Owners can neither opt out nor get their money back.
 Like painting your home, it’s part of being a condo owner.